JWDebler/nanopore_LSK109_assembly/README.md

-# Nanopore assembly pipeline for kit 14 duplex called reads
+# Nanopore assembly pipeline for LSK109 chemistry and r9 series flowcells

 This is a Nanopore assembly pipeline aimed at LSK109 chemistry and flowcell r9 series generated reads.